realjanpaulus/industryhtml/README.md

 # industryhtml

-> :exclamation: The code and experiments in this repository were developed in the middle of 2021as part of an university project and may therefore be outdated.
+> :exclamation: The code and experiments in this repository were developed in the middle of 2021 as part of an university project and may therefore be outdated.

 Automatic classification of industries by a companies start HTML page.